muazhalim/Web-Application-Interlink/README.md

 # Web Application: Interlink

 A **Flask-based web application** that provides user authentication, a social feed, friend connections, and a user profile system.
-The application supports many-to-many relationships and is designed with accessibility and usability in mind.

 ## Features